system-verification/cs-vscode-ext-ast/README.md

 Prefer launching UI tests from inside VS Code?
 Install the [ExTester Runner](https://marketplace.visualstudio.com/items?itemName=redhat.extester-runner) extension and follow this workflow:

 - Keep `npm run build` (or `npm run build -- --watch`) running so compiled files in `out/` stay in sync before you hit the run buttons in the UI.
-- Run `npm run prepare:vscode` anytime you update the local VS Code or ChromeDriver artifacts, and `npm run stage:vsix` after producing a new VSIX.
+- Run `npm run prepare:vscode` anytime you update the local VS Code or ChromeDriver artifacts, `npm run stage:vsix` after producing a new VSIX, and `npm run prepare:token` whenever you change `local.json`.
 The runner only invokes `extest setup-and-run`, so it does not restage these assets for you.
 - Quick refresher on those helper scripts:
 	- `npm run prepare:vscode` → stages your configured local VS Code build plus ChromeDriver copies into `.vscode-test/` so ExTester skips re-downloading them.
 	- `npm run stage:vsix` → installs every VSIX path listed in `extester.local-vsix.json` into `.vscode-test/extensions` without launching tests.
+	- `npm run prepare:token` → merges `extester.settings.json` with `local.json` and writes `.vscode-test/settings.with-token.json`, ensuring `codescene.authToken` is available to ExTester Runner.
 	- `npm run build` → compiles the TypeScript sources into `out/`, ensuring ExTester Runner sees fresh JavaScript.
 - The workspace already contains `.vscode/settings.json` entries that point the runner at the same cache/storage folders used by `npm run test`: